 - What is their track record?
 Have they received any awards?
 Any results they’re exceptionally proud of?

-- The size of their client base – How many people are they working with at any given time?
+- Discuss their client base — how many people are they working with at any given time?
 How large are their average client portfolios?

 How much does a financial planner cost or charge?

 There are different types of payment structures for financial planners.
-Some charge an hourly or flat rate based on the work they do for you ($100-$400 on average), others receive a fee that’s a percentage of assets under management, while others receive no payment directly from you, but instead, make a commission from the products they sell to you.
-Most financial planners in Canada are paid by commission.
-If your preference is fee-based payment, you’ll have to dig a little bit deeper into your search.
+Some charge an hourly or flat rate based on the work they do for you ($100-$400 on average), others receive a fee that’s a percentage of assets under management, while others receive no payment directly from you, making a commission from the products they sell.
+In Canada, the latter is the most common.

-One thing to keep in mind: there is no inherent value judgment on a fee-based or commission payment structure, but your comfort zone might dictate how you feel about how your financial planner benefits financially from their relationship with you.
-So, don’t be shy.
+One thing to keep in mind: there is no inherent value judgment on a fee-based or commission payment structure.
+Your comfort zone might dictate how you feel about the way your planner benefits financially from their relationship with you.
+So don’t be shy.
 Ask how they make money from you.
-After all, you’re going to them to ask how to best maximize, save and grow your money, so knowing how much of it goes to them is more than fair.
+After all, you’re going to them to ask how to best maximize, save, and grow your money.
+Knowing how much of it goes to them is more than fair.